theupdateframework/taps/tap8.md

 (e.g. the delegation expired, and the person in charge decided to directly trust this team), the foo.rotate files can be safely removed.

+## Interoperability with Fulcio TAP

+TAP 8 can be used with the Fulcio identities proposed in the Fulcio TAP.
+To do so, the `sigstore-oidc` keytype may be used in the rotate file as a KEY.
+Using this extension, TAP 8 can be used to rotate Fulcio identities as well as other key types.

 # Security Analysis

 There should be no negative security impact.
 The major benefits are